Shingles and Roofing 101

 - Wood shingles: Wood shingles are expensive and difficult to install.
 They also split and rot besides giving in to mold and mildew.
 Their weakness to fire is usually reduced greatly by pressure treatment but that only adds to costs.
 But they compensate for their softness by looking gorgeous and outlasting asphalt shingles by up to 30 additional years.

-- Metal shingles: No fire or weather problem here and they last up to 50 years without a sweat.
+- Metal shingles: No fire or weather problems here and they last up to 50 years without a sweat.
 But they are expensive and need professional installation – and the occasional repainting.

 One of the most overlooked methods for protecting your landscaping and home is right above you: Your gutters!
 Gutters can wreak havoc on your landscaping if they go unattended for too long.
 Clogged gutters in the spring or fall have the potential of flooding and leaking into the home or washing away gardens or the soil closest to the foundation of your home.